-Daniel is currently a NERC funded PhD researcher at Durham University working under the Supervision of Prof Rus Hoelzel, Prof Oscar Gaggiotti and Dr Per Berggren.
-His funding comes through the IAPETUS Doctoral Training Partnership.
+Daniel is completed a NERC funded PhD at Durham University working under the Supervision of Prof Rus Hoelzel, Prof Oscar Gaggiotti and Dr Per Berggren from 2015 to 2020.
+His funding came through the IAPETUS Doctoral Training Partnership.

 This research is important from two perspectives.
-At two scales it is important for conservation.
-Locally, understanding population structure allows us to make best use of limited conservation resources.
+Firstly, understanding population structure allows us to make best use of limited conservation resources.
 This is especially true in an increasingly busy and industrialized Mediterranean and where threats to species are often point focused.
-On a more global scale understanding how the environment impacts evolution or population structure is essential to helping us predict future impacts of a rapidly changing world; this may be of particular importance in the polar regions where this change is happening much more rapidly than anywhere else.
-From an academic view understanding the drivers and mechanisms for genetic differentiation, formation of population structure and speciation is a fundamental challenge in evolutionary biology.
-This is especially true in marine systems where boundaries are often indistinct, temporary or have no physical barrier to movement.
+On a more global scale understanding how the environment influences evolution or population structure in a species is essential to helping us predict future impacts of a rapidly changing world.
+Secondly, understanding the drivers and mechanisms of evolution is a fundamental challenge in evolutionary biology and furthering this helps us to better understand the world around us and our place within it.

 Partners and Collaborators